willguestnz/langauge-setup-examples/dotnet/README.md

     dotnet add package Newtonsoft.Json
 	```
 ### Getting Started
-1. **Start writing your program:** To start writing your C# program start to add your desired code base to the `program.cs` file created
+1. **Start writing your program:** To start writing your C# program start to add your desired code base to the `program.cs` file created (you can copy the existing `program.cs` in this repo)

 2. **Build your Project:** Before running the application, it's essential to build the project to ensure all dependencies are correctly resolved and the application is compiled.
 Follow these steps to build your project: